top of page

 Peck Chin Yun

-ISM Student (Class of 2025)
+Volunteer Research Assistant (Class of 2025)

 Chin Yun is a Year 4 undergraduate studying Psychology and Management.
 She enjoys interacting with children, and is interested in understanding how different factors influence and shape a child’s development early on in life, particularly in the cognitive and behavioural aspects.
 She hopes that the knowledge she attains will allow her to inform both herself and others about creating conducive environments for children’s growth.
 Through her time with the Child Developmental Lab, she wishes to hone her research skills and gain a greater insight into the field of developmental psychology.